Effective digital marketing for manufacturers illustrated by an automated assembly line.

 In the manufacturing industry, a good rule of thumb is to keep your products innovative and relevant.
 You can’t expect to generate return with a dated and inferior offering.
 What many manufacturers fail to realize, however, is that this same principle applies to their marketing efforts.

 If you want to ensure your messages are heard loud and clear and result in the conversion rates you crave, you must deliver relevant, useful content wherever your audience is at in the customer journey.
-As with segmentation, striking while the iron is hot with your marketing efforts isn’t as difficult if it seems if you have the proper strategies and tools in place.
+As with segmentation, striking while the iron is hot with your manufacturer online marketing tactics isn’t as difficult if it seems if you have the proper tools in place.

-For example, automated email nurture campaigns can help you easily enter your contacts into relevant campaigns pertaining to their industry, interests, and needs.
+For example, email marketing automation can help you easily enter your contacts into relevant campaigns pertaining to their industry, interests, and needs.
 Use these campaigns to provide your audience with diverse and relevant content that will help them see your value and graduate to the next phase of the customer journey.

-In addition, automated trigger emails can help you immediately engage known leads when they complete any important activities — such as filling out an adaptive form, visiting a specific landing page on your site, or scheduling a demo.
+In addition, automated trigger emails can help you immediately engage known leads when they complete any important activities — such as filling out a dynamic web form, visiting a specific landing page on your site, or scheduling a demo.
 This tactic allows you to stay top-of-mind after the initial interaction and serve your contacts with additional information that can improve their understanding of what you do.

 It doesn’t matter how much effort you put into your marketing if your salespeople are’t equipped with the information they need to seal the deal when the time comes to speak with a customer.
 Even worse, you could be setting your sales team up for failure from the beginning by nurturing and sending the wrong opportunities their way.